Ilford: Religious buildings

+Another building in Illford is St. Augustine's Catholic Church.
+There are also a number of Muslim, Hindu and Sikh buildings.

 Education

 Loxford School in Loxford has over 3000 students from 11 to 18, Seven Kings School is half that size.
-Palmer Catholic Academy is a Catholic secondary school and Ursuline Academy Ilford is a Catholic school for girls.
+The Palmer Catholic Academy is a Catholic secondary school and Ursuline Academy Ilford is a Catholic school for girls.
 Cranbrook School was an independent school that closed in 2016.
+Valentines High School is another seconday school in Ilford closer to Gants Hill Station.
 Uphall Primary School is in Loxford near the North Circular.

 Culture

 Art, theatre and media

 The local newspaper, covering the town and the borough, is the Ilford Recorder.

 The poets Kathleen Raine (1908–2003) and Denise Levertov (1923–1997) were both born and spent their early years in Ilford.
 Levertov's Russian father, born a Hassidic Jew but converted to Christianity as a student, settled in Ilford as an Anglican minister.
 There is a tablet memorialising Levertov's father in Ilford's Hospital Chapel.
 Whilst Levertov wrote lyrically about Ilford, and in particular Valentines Park, in later life, Raine described it as a "suburban Hades".

 The Kenneth More Theatre was officially opened in January 1975.
 It places emphasis on serving the local community, and stages a mix of professional and amateur productions.
 Its programme is varied, and runs throughout the year with productions generally changing on a weekly basis.
 It is well known within the local area for its annual pantomime, which normally runs from mid-December to mid-January.

 St. Alban's Singers is a mixed voice choir for men and women based in St. Alban's Church in Albert Road, Ilford.
 The choir meets to rehearse at the church each Tuesday evening during term-time and aims to give three concerts per year.

+Space Gallery Ilford opened in 2019.

 Kathy Kirby was born in Ilford.

+Dame Maggie Smith Actress was born in Ilford.

+Louise Lombard Actress lived in Barkingside, Ilford in childhood.
+Attended St. Augustine's Primary School.

+Tamzin Outhwaite Actress lived in Redbridge, Ilford in childhood.
+Attended St. Augustine's Primary School.

+William Morris 1834-1896.
+Socialist, Interior Designer, Artist, Poet, Craftsman.
+Lived at 18 Coventry Road, Ilford briefly in 1848.